What is medical debt consolidation?

 Balance transfer credit card

-If you have several medical bills paid by credit card, you might be able to move them to a new card with a low or 0% interest rate.
+If you pay multiple medical bills by credit card, you might be able to move them to a new card with a low or 0% interest rate.
 You may need a good credit score to be eligible and fees can apply.

 Will consolidating medical bills affect my credit score?